awsdocs/aws-codepipeline-user-guide/doc_source/reference-pipeline-structure.md

   The following illustration provides an example of input and output artifacts in actions in a pipeline:
 ![\[An example of input and output artifacts in actions in a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-artifactsexplained.png)![\[An example of input and output artifacts in actions in a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[An example of input and output artifacts in actions in a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
 + Output artifact names must be unique in a pipeline\.
 For example, a pipeline can include one action that has an output artifact named `"MyApp"` and another action that has an output artifact named `"MyBuiltApp"`\.
 However, a pipeline cannot include two actions that both have an output artifact named `"MyApp"`\.
-+ Cross\-region actions use the `Region` field to designate the AWS Region where the actions is to be created\.
++ Cross\-Region actions use the `Region` field to designate the AWS Region where the actions are to be created\.
 The AWS resources created for this action must be created in the same Region provided in the `region` field\.
-You cannot create cross\-region actions for the following action types:
+You cannot create cross\-Region actions for the following action types:
   + Source actions
   + Actions by third\-party providers
   + Actions by custom providers